nandanugg/DeveloperHandbook/git.md

   5. Fill that file with introduction telling that this is your git practice repository
   6. Commit & push

+### Homework
+  1. Checkout to development branch
+  2. Push development branch to remote (`git push -u origin developlemnt`)
+     - Remember this code, in future we will only say like "push development branch" and you should understand what should you type
+  3. Create branch called "staging"
+  4. Checkout to staging branch
+  5. Add new file called "todo.md"
+     - Give a introduction
+     - Fill it with imaginary todo
+  6. Commit
+  7. Checkout to master branch
+  8. Merge from staging branch to master branch
+  9. Push
 <!-- TODO add conflict practice -->
 <!-- TODO add git pull practice -->
 <!-- TODO add git modify local brach practice -->